emedvedev/attention-ocr/README.md

 Note: Tensorflow and Numpy will be installed as dependencies.
 Additional dependencies are `PIL`/`Pillow`, `distance`, and `six`.

+Note #2: this project works with Tensorflow 1.x.
+Upgrade to Tensorflow 2 is planned, but if you want to help, please feel free to create a PR.

 ## Usage

 ### Create a dataset